jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 ### 60 Existing easements and covenants affecting base land
 (1) The deposit of a unit plan has no effect on any easement or covenant to which the base land is subject or on any easement or covenant that is appurtenant to the base land.
 (2) Despite section 67 of the Land Transfer Act 1952, the Registrar must require any easements and covenants referred to in subsection (1) to be recorded (by diagram, words, or otherwise) on the supplementary record sheet, and must not note them on any computer register created under section 43.
-(3) If there is a layered unit title development on the base land, the supplementary record sheet referred to in subsection (2) is that for the head unit title development and any subsidiary unit title development affected by the easement.
+(3) If there is a layered unit title development on the base land, the supplementary record sheet referred to in subsection (2) is that for the head unit title development and any subsidiary unit title development affected by the easement or covenant.

 ### 61 Dealings with easements and covenants existing before deposit of unit plan
 (1) The body corporate of a standard unit title development or the body corporate of a head unit title development may, after a special resolution to do so, vary, surrender, or assign any easement or vary or revoke any covenant to which section 60 applies.